devtut/generate/docs/python/pip-pypi-package-manager.md

 ```

-If you are running &amp; maintaining multiple versions of python I would strongly recommend reading up about the python `virtualenv` or `venv` [virtual enviroments](https://virtualenv.pypa.io/en/stable/) which allow you to isolate both the version of python and which packages are present.
+If you are running & maintaining multiple versions of python I would strongly recommend reading up about the python `virtualenv` or `venv` [virtual enviroments](https://virtualenv.pypa.io/en/stable/) which allow you to isolate both the version of python and which packages are present.